Chad Aide Humanitaire

 • Many of Sudan’s 8.1 million new IDPs have been displaced multiple times due to the spread of the conflict.
 While 51% of IDPs are living with host families, trends are showing increasingly that IDPs are shifting to camps and informal settlements, with 24% of IDPs living informally either in public building, like schools, or in open areas.

 • Conditions in IDP sites remain poor.
-Overcrowding in sites has led to deterioration in the facilities in these sites, creating unhygienic and unsanitary environments.
+Overcrowding in sites has led to deterioration in the facilities, creating unhygienic and unsanitary environments.
 These conditions have been exacerbated by widespread flooding in the country over the past months.
 Since the start of the conflict, rates of cholera have continued to rise, with 2,895 cases of cholera and 112 deaths reported between July and September this year.
 The real numbers are likely higher.

 • Sudan’s economy has been devastated by this conflict.
 Supply chains have been severely disrupted, particularly due to challenges in moving goods across conflict lines.
-This has impacted local markets, leading to lack of supply and high levels of price inflation.
-Liquidity issues are widespread, with cash availability continuing to decrease.
 Since the start of the war, the value of the Sudanese Pound has deteriorated, with over 400% inflation in the black market rate compared to exchange rates prior to the conflict.

 • Due to continued fighting, access to frontline areas remains limited.
 In El Fasher’s Zamzam camp, famine conditions have been reported – the first report of famine conditions globally since 2017.
-Humanitarian access to El Fasher, and other frontline areas, including El Obeid and large parts of Khartoum, remains limited or non-existent.
 Fighting has recently limited access to two Acted bases, due to a lack of cross-border and cross-line movements to Blue Nile and White Nile States.
-As humanitarian actors remain unable to access areas with the largest needs, communities have had to rely on themselves to meet their needs and survive.

-Acted remains a key actor in going the first mile and serving those in hard-to-reach areas.
-Despite Acted’s bases in White Nile and Blue Nile being cut off from the rest of the country due to the conflict, Acted remains operational in both states and has scaled up its response in each since the start of 2024.
+Acted remains a key actor in serving those in hard-to-reach areas.
+Despite Acted’s bases in White Nile and Blue Nile being cut off from the rest of the country, Acted remains operational in both states and has scaled up its response in each since the start of 2024.
 Acted was also one of the first humanitarian actors to reopen a base in Khartoum state.
 In these hard-to-reach areas, Acted has been providing emergency cash assistance, while rehabilitating WASH infrastructure, including latrines at IDP site and water points, to ensure improved living conditions and access to safe drinking water for Sudan’s vulnerable displaced and host communities.
 Acted remains committed to working on the frontline to meet the needs of the Sudanese people.
 With your support, we can scale up our response in Khartoum State, seeking to support more community kitchens and expand our programming to newly accessible parts of the state.

 Shelter construction in Ourang refugee camp, July 2023